ArcadeHustle/WatermelonPapriumDump/README.md

 https://twitter.com/The_Hpman/status/1383191393393389570<br>
 https://twitter.com/The_Hpman/status/1383191380743356416<br>

-Commerical RE company [BreakIC](http://www.break-ic.com) aka Mikatech will dump the STM32 for a fee of $6500 USD, claiming that "The tools needed to read it costs USD2million".
+Commercial RE company [BreakIC](http://www.break-ic.com) aka Mikatech will dump the STM32 for a fee of $6500 USD, claiming that "The tools needed to read it costs USD2million".
 We have reliably used Mikatech in the past for less costly extractions, and originally found them because their marketing claims that they are "World first mcu cloning company".
 Worst case scenario, we could in theory pay to have the Paprium STM32 chip dumped via their expensive machine.<br>

 <img src="https://arcadehustle.github.io/WatermelonPapriumDump/images/breakIC.jpg">